Agriculture and rural development

 The ambiguous power of the imagery

-The aim of the research is to investigate the deep confusion about what is meant by plant protection products today and, consequently, the impact of the use of these substances on the health of man and the environment.
+The aim of the research is to investigate the deep confusion about what is meant by plant protection products today and, consequently, the impact of using these these substances on the health of humans and the environment.

 Enhancing olive oil between tradition and innovation